sterinaldi/FIGARO/README.md

 In order to see the available options, run `console_script_name -h`.

+You can install FIGARO by running `source install.sh`: this script will go through all the necessary steps to install the code.
+We recommend using one of the following two conda environments:
+* `figaro_env` is a dedicated environment already containing all the required packages.
+It is created by the installer if the option `-e` is provided;
-We recommend using the `igwn-py39` conda environment, which includes all the required packages apart from ImageIO.
+* `igwn-py39`, which includes all the required packages apart from ImageIO, is available [here](https://computing.docs.ligo.org/conda/environments/igwn-py39) .

-This environment is available [here](https://computing.docs.ligo.org/conda/environments/igwn-py39).
+If you prefer install FIGARO by hand, run `python setup.py build_ext --inplace` and `python setup.py install`.
+In some cases (like on clusters), it may happen that you do not have the permission to write in the default installation directory.
+In this case, run `python setup.py install --user`.

-If you decide not to use `igwn-py39`, please remember that in order to have access to all the functions, LALSuite is required.
+If you decide not to use one of the default environments, please remember that in order to have access to all the functions, LALSuite is required.
 Without LALSuite, the following FIGARO functions won't be available:
 * `figaro.load` module won't be able to load GW posterior samples and will raise an exception;
 * `figaro.threeDvolume.VolumeReconstruction` will ignore any provided galaxy catalog.
 The volume reconstruction will be available.

 To install LALSuite, follow the instructions provided [here](https://wiki.ligo.org/Computing/LALSuiteInstall).
+In most cases, `conda install -c conda-forge lalsuite` will work.
 The parallelized scripts use [Ray](https://docs.ray.io/en/latest/) to parallelize.
 Ray is not included in `igwn-py39` nor is automatically installed with FIGARO.
 If you wish to use these scripts, please install Ray via `pip install ray` and then (re-)install FIGARO to include also the parallelized scripts.